-We opened our first international store in 1968 and since then have developed a sizable international business.
+The first international Ace store opened in 1968 and since then we have developed a sizable international business.
 AIH has its own management team and board of directors.
 AIH is a majority-owned and controlled subsidiary of the Company with a noncontrolling interest owned by its international retailers.
 Ace-affiliated retailers located outside the U.S. do not own shares of stock in the Company nor do they receive patronage dividends.